Naturalness-motivated composite Higgs model for generating the top Yukawa coupling: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this paper, we study a Top Yuakwa model based on the motivation from the Naturalness principle, i.e. a light cutoff for the top quark loop.
+In this paper, we study a Top Yukawa model based on the motivation from the Naturalness principle, i.e. a light cutoff for the top quark loop.
 We construct a composite Higgs model where the top Yukawa coupling arises from four-fermion interactions through an ETC-like mechanism.
 Different from the traditional extension, we extend the gauge group in a direction independent of the strong interaction.
 In this way, the gauge coupling $g_E$ can be weak and the mediator $E_\mu$, which plays the role of top loop cutoff, can be naturally light, which relieves the top loop contribution.

 A concrete model with $\mathcal{G}_E=SU(3)_{HC}\times SU(4)_{EC}\times SU(2)_W \times U(1)_X$ is discussed in detail.
-The breaking of $\mathcal{G}_E\to \mathcal{G}_{SM}$ is realized dynamically through the tumbling mechanism with a chiral fermion content.
+The breaking of $\mathcal{G}_E\to \mathcal{G}_{SM}$ is realized dynamically through the tumbling mechanism with exotic chiral fermions.
 We also show that under this content, the hyperfermions can condense without the dangerous top quark condensation due to the tilting mechanism.
-Most important of all, the top Yukawa coupling is generated through a light mediator - the $E_\mu$ gauge boson from the weakly coupled $SU(4)_{EC}$.
+Most important of all, the top Yukawa coupling is generated through a light mediator - the $E_\mu$ gauge boson from the weakly coupled $SU(4)_{EC}$ extended color group.

 The rich phenomenology on top physics is discussed, where $t\bar{t}$ differential cross section could provide important hints.
 The method also features two new sub-TeV particles which have important impacts at the LHC.
 One is a third-generation-philic $Z'_E$ boson, the lightest state in the spectrum, which will enhance the $t\bar{t}t\bar{t}$ cross section.
-The other is the $E_\mu$ gauge boson, the cutoff of top loop, which will affect the $t\bar{t}h$, $t\bar{t}Z$, $tbW$ final states.
+The other is the $E_\mu$ gauge boson, the cutoff of top loop, which will affect several final states with top quarks through a BSM operator $\mathcal{O}_{tG}$.